Tayger84/Tayger84/README.md

 - 👋 Hello, I’m Josef Duris (**Josef Ďuriš** in czech language)

-- 👀 I am interested in programing in Python.
-Yeah, that's it.
-What does writing of code mean for me?
-It remind to me writing a story, especially using of objects.
-I am always supprise when I observed a new using of a command on the Codewars or in code from an experienced programmer.
-I want to be same like these people.
-To be a senior programmer is my target.
+- 👀 I am passionate about programming in Python.
+What does coding mean to me?
+It feels a lot like writing a story, especially when working with objects.
+I’m always amazed when I discover a new way to use a command on Codewars or in code written by an experienced programmer.
+My goal is to reach their level and become a senior developer.

 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...